hexamite/hx19-java/README.md

 The code provided in this project provides command line tools and libraries to operate and interface with the HX19 ultrasound positioning devices.

-The tools are written in Groovy and leverage [ZeroMQ](http://zeromq.org) to allow local or network access to devices from a number of [programming languages and platforms](http://zeromq.org/bindings:_start).
+The tools are written in Java and Groovy and leverage [ZeroMQ](http://zeromq.org) to allow local or network access to devices from a number of [programming languages and platforms](http://zeromq.org/bindings:_start).

 The source is mostly in Groovy, but can be linked from other JVM languages such as Java, JPython, JRuby,